Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I hope all this helps.

 How much can you afford to pay for an apartment each month?
-Understand that most apartment complexes want a first and last month's rent or first month's rent and a security deposit (usually the same amount as the rent).
+Understand that most apartment complexes want a first and last month's rent or first month's rent and a security deposit.

 I've moving to a much larger city that's a 6 to 7 hour drive from where I now live.
 I don't know much about the area I'm moving to and think I need an apartment locator.
 Can anyone give me advice on how to select one?
 Thanks